 Mortgage Pre-Approval Process Leading To Fast Clear To Close

-- The number one reason why mortgage loan borrowers go through stress during the mortgage process and the reason for last minute loan denials is due to not being pre-approved correctly
+- The number one reason why borrowers go through stress during the mortgage process and the reason for last-minute loan denials are due to not being pre-approved correctly

 Request For Fast Pre-Approval Letter During Mortgage Pre-Approval Process

 There are many borrowers who want a pre-approval within minutes of getting pre-qualified.
-However, if you want your loan process to go smoothly and not stress during your mortgage process, then you need to cooperate with your loan officer and make sure that the loan officer has all grounds covered.
-Here is how the mortgage pre-approval process should proceed:
+However, if home buyers want the loan process to go smoothly and not stress during the mortgage process, they need to cooperate with their loan officer and make sure that the loan officer has all grounds covered.

-- Once he or she has all your information and documents, the loan officer is able to run it through Fannie Mae’s Automated Underwriting System called Desktop Underwriter (DU), and/or Freddie Mac’s Loan Prospector (LP).
+- Once he or she has all your information and documents, the loan officer is able to run it through Fannie Mae’s Automated Underwriting System called Desktop Underwriter (DU), and/or Freddie Mac’s Loan Prospector (LP)

-- An automated approval does not guarantee that your loan will close.
+- An automated approval does not guarantee that your loan will close

-- Borrowers need to understand that DU or LP will only go by the information that is listed on the mortgage loan application and the items reporting on the credit report.
+- Borrowers need to understand that DU or LP will only go by the information that is listed on the mortgage loan application and the items reporting on the credit report

-- Credit reports may contain errors.
+- Credit reports may contain errors

-- There is no reason why a pre-approved borrower should go through stress during the mortgage process or why the loan should not close if the loan officer has pre-approved by borrower properly.
+- There is no reason why a pre-approved borrower should go through stress during the mortgage process or why the loan should not close if the loan officer has pre-approved by borrower properly

-- Some loan officers are more diligent than others.
+- Some loan officers are more diligent than others

-- Unfortunately, there still are loan officers will just issue a pre-approval without looking at all of the documents provided by the borrower and this often leads to potential issues during the mortgage process.
+Unfortunately, there still are loan officers who will just issue a pre-approval without looking at all of the documents provided by the borrower and this often leads to potential issues during the mortgage process.

-- A loan officer should carefully review the borrower’s two years of tax returns and pay special attention to the borrower’s unreimbursed expenses.
+- A loan officer should carefully review the borrower’s two years of tax returns and pay special attention to the borrower’s unreimbursed expenses

-- Tax returns for self-employed borrowers are averaged for the past two years; however, if the most current year’s tax returns show a significant decrease in income, most underwriters will not average the two years but will only average the year with the lower income.
+- However, if the most current year’s tax returns show a significant decrease in income, most underwriters will not average the two years but will only average the year with the lower-income

 If the borrower needs overtime income, bonus income, or other income to qualify for the loan, the loan officer should get a verification of employment prior to issuing a pre-approval letter.